-We recognise that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We recognise that children with special educational needs (SEN), certain health conditions and disabilities can face additional safeguarding challenges.
+Statistically, they are three times more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children being more prone to peer group isolation or bullying than other children, including prejudice-based bullying

-- The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as peer on peer abuse, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers We offer extra pastoral support for children with SEN and disabilities.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children being more prone to peer group isolation or bullying than other children, including prejudice-based bullying - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as child-on-child abuse, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers